astrotime/timenomad_app/collections/_posts/2019-07-15-myths-and-truths-behind-mercury-retrograde.md

 </div>
 <div class="float-clear"></div>

 The name Hermes is thought to originate from Greek “herma” (ἕρμα), the word that describes a heap of stones that serves as a **boundary marker**.
-While down on Earth Hermes was revered as the **swift god of travellers**, his primary celestial function is the one of the **messenger of the gods** as nominated by Zeus himself in recognition of Hermes’ equally ingenious skills in negotiation and trickery.
+While down on Earth Hermes was revered as the **swift god of travellers**, his primary celestial function was the one of the **messenger of the gods** as nominated by Zeus himself in recognition of Hermes’ equally ingenious skills in negotiation and trickery.

 Young Hermes was not only able to steal sacred oxen from his half-brother Apollo, the solar god, he was also able to trade them back while earning a good profit.
-This impressive negotiation skill set became the hallmark quality of Hermes on Earth where he is also recognised as the **god of both merchants and thieves**.
+This impressive negotiation skill set became the hallmark quality of Hermes on Earth where he was also recognised as the **god of both merchants and thieves**.

 In Roman culture Hermes became known as Mercury — the name possibly originated from the Latin word “merx” that means merchandise and commerce, or alternatively from a more ancient root “merĝ-“ that stands for boundary or border.